JFK Assassination Books Online

-Publishers often insist for promotional reasons that books about the JFK assassination provide a neat solution to one or other aspect of the case.
+Commercial publishers often insist for promotional reasons that books about the JFK assassination provide a neat solution to one or other aspect of the case.
 Such a requirement invariably demands excessive speculation, and diminishes the quality of a book.
-Head Shot’s unique selling point is Chambers’s identification of the precise type of gun used to fire the fatal head shot.
+Head Shot’s unique selling point is Chambers’ identification of the precise type of gun used to fire the fatal head shot.

 - Abe Books

 - Awesome Books

 - Barnes and Noble (print version)

 Noam Chomsky: Rethinking Camelot: JFK, The Vietnam War, and US Political Culture

 Chomsky argues that the Kennedy administration’s military policy toward south–east Asia was more aggressive than later official sources made it out to be.
 The book is essential background reading for the political context of the assassination.